Seeing Through The Illusion: Part Two

 And that's why when you do this generosity,

-It is so important that you don't do it for praise.
+It is so important that you don't do it for praise,

-You don't do it for self-glorification or self-gratification.
+You don't do it for self-glorification or self-gratification,

 You do it for other people.

-You will feel good about it.
+You will feel good about it,

-But it shouldn't be the purpose of it.
+But it shouldn't be the purpose of it,

-Because then it starts breaking down this sense of self.
+Breaking down this sense of self.

-Doing meditation and understanding,
+Doing meditation and understanding who am I,

-Who am I breaking it down and finding that there is no solid,
+Breaking it down and finding that there is no solid,

-Permanent me?
+Permanent me.

 I'm just flowing like a river.